-Production ready Orchestration Framework to manage product lifecyle and workflows.
+Production ready Orchestration Framework to manage product lifecycle and workflows.
 Easy to use, Built on top of FastAPI

 The orchestrator core is a project developed by SURF to facilitate the orchestration of services.
 Together with ESnet this project has been opensourced in the commons conservancy to help facilitate collaboration.
 We invite all who are interested to take a look and to contribute!

-When do you orchestrate and when do you automate.
+When do you orchestrate and when do you automate?
 The answer is you probably need both.
-Automation helps you execute repetetive tasks reliably and easily, Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate.
+Automation helps you execute repetitive tasks reliably and easily, Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate and to have a complete audit log of changes.

 Orchestrate* - Transitive Verb